malept/flatpak-bundler/README.md

 ```

 ## Overview
-This modules allows building flatpaks programatically from node.
+This modules allows building flatpaks programatically from Node.
 It requires
 flatpak >= 0.6.13 to be installed on your system.

 Under the hood, this is just a wrapper for the [flatpak-builder](http://flatpak.org/flatpak/flatpak-docs.html#flatpak-builder)
 tool with some extra sugar added.

-With `flatpak-builder` you specify a runtime, sandbox permissions and software
+With `flatpak-builder`, you specify a runtime, sandbox permissions and software
-modules to build into you application, and build a flatpak from start to finish.
+modules to build into your application, and build a flatpak from start to finish.
 This module provides a few additional features:

  - Supports auto installing flatpak runtime and app dependencies
  - Supports exporting directly to the a single file flatpak bundle
  - Supports easy copying files and creating symlinks directly in `/app`

-The latter is particularly useful for [electron](http://electron.atom.io/) and
+The latter is particularly useful for [Electron](http://electronjs.org/) and
-[nw.js](http://nwjs.io/) style node applications, which often create packages
+[nw.js](http://nwjs.io/) style Node applications, which often create packages
 from prebuilt binaries and do not attempt to follow an autotools-like
 [build api](https://github.com/cgwalters/build-api).

-This module should make it easy to plug flatpak support into a electron or nw.js
+This module should make it easy to plug flatpak support into an Electron or nw.js
 app packaging phase.

 ## Usage

-### bundle(manifest, buildOptions, callback)
+### bundle(manifest, buildOptions[, callback])

 `flatpak-bundler` provides a single method, `bundle`, which takes an app
-manifest, a build options object, and a completion callback.
+manifest, a build options object, and optionally, a completion callback.
+If a callback is not passed, it returns a Promise.

 Both the manifest and options objects support both camelCase and dash-separated
 variants of any option.

 The callback with be called with `callback(error, finalBuildOptions)` arguments.
-The finalBuildOptions contains the build options after default values have been
+The `finalBuildOptions` contains the build options after default values have been
 applied.
-Useful to read out the workingDir, for example.
+Useful to read out the `workingDir`, for example.

 ### Manifest

-This matches the format for flatpak-builder app manifests, with a few extra
+This matches the format for `flatpak-builder` app manifests, with a few extra
 options added and camelCase variants supported.
 For complete documentation
 of the manifest format read the [flatpak-builder docs](http://flatpak.org/flatpak/flatpak-docs.html#flatpak-builder).